Planting a Seedling

 There are so many reasons to plant trees!
 Trees help clean our air, water, and soils of pollutants that harm our health.
 They also help to cool down the surrounding area and our atmosphere by absorbing carbon dioxide, helping to fight climate change.

-Some trees, like the eastern redbud and flowering dogwood, are important for wildlife.
-Animals love to eat the seeds from these trees, and birds will make their nests in the branches.
+The eastern redbud is also important for wildlife.
+Animals love to eat the seeds from the tree, and birds will make their nests in the branches.
 The showy flowers are great for pollinators like bees, butterflies, and hummingbirds.
-They are native to North Carolina, and better for the ecosystem than non-native trees.
-Not to mention they are beautiful and aromatic!
+And they are beautiful and aromatic!